You may notice you touch your hair more when you’re anxious, but did you ever wonder why?

 Clinical psychologist Rachel Wien offers a different take: If you’re constantly playing with your hair it doesn’t necessarily mean you’re nervous or anxious—some people just like the sensation of it.

 And if you play with your hair when you’re flirting, it could be as simple and straightforward as wanting someone to notice your hair.
 Maybe you want to show it off, a little.

-However, Wien advises that playing with your hair “can be problematic when it feels out of control or when it escalates into constant hair pulling, called trichotillomania.”
-If you feel you need help managing hair touching or pulling you should talk to your doctor or a therapist.
+However, Wien advises that playing with your hair “can be problematic when it feels out of control, or when it escalates into constant hair pulling, called trichotillomania.”
+If you feel you need help managing hair touching, or pulling, you should talk to your doctor or a therapist.

 There’s more, here: (Elite Daily)